inside top of book cover

 Paspalum setaceum Michx.

-but not covered in this key; and some synonyms:
+but not included in this key:

 P. commersonii Lam. (=P. scrobiculatum)